Have questions about DUO?

 You will be able to add multiple accounts to the DUO app.
 An example of what this may look like can be found here.

-Will I still need to use the VPN to access GEMS, FAST, and GEMS Self-Service from
+Will I still need to use the VPN to access GEMS and FAST from off campus?

-Yes.
-Duo authentication will be an additional step needed to access these resources.
+You will still need the VPN to access FAST from off campus.
+Duo authentication will be an additional step needed to access both GEMS and FAST.

 When I visit http://netid.usf.edu/duo all I see is a Secure Page, how can I change my DUO settings?